Loag/learning-riscv/README.md

 | ECALL | I-type | 0 | None | Environment Call. |
 | EBREAK | I-type | 0 | None | Environment Break. |

-This is just a basic description of the parameter types.
 Each instruction will interpret its parameters differently according to its semantics.
 For example, for the `SLLI`, `SRLI`, and `SRAI` instructions, the `imm` parameter is interpreted as the number of places to shift.
 But for the `ADDI` instruction, the `imm` parameter is simply an integer value to add to `rs1`.
 And for all the branch and jump instructions, the `offset` parameter is used as part of a memory address calculation.

 Note that the number of parameters does not include the opcode itself.
 All RISC-V instructions have an opcode that is used to determine what operation to perform.
 These opcodes are typically not counted as parameters since they are part of the instruction itself.